 Jeffrey Lependorf—Executive Director

 An accomplished musician and composer, visual artist, and nonprofit arts professional, Jeffrey Lependorf previously served as Executive Director of the Community of Literary Magazines and Presses, Development Director of the Creative Capital Foundation, and Vice President of Development for Bette Midler’s New York Restoration Project.
-He currently also serves as Executive Director of Small Press Distribution, and directs the Art Omi: Music international musicians residency program, which he created.
-He received his undergraduate degree from Oberlin Conservatory, and his masters and doctorate degrees from Columbia University, where he also taught for a number of years, and was named a national artist leader by National Arts Strategies, participating in their prestigious Chief Executives Program.
+He currently also serves as Executive Director of Small Press Distribution, as well as directs the Art Omi: Music international musicians residency program, which he created.
+He received his undergraduate degree from Oberlin Conservatory, and his masters and doctorate degrees from Columbia University, where he also taught for a number of years.
+He was named a national artist leader by National Arts Strategies, participating in their prestigious Chief Executives Program.
 For more information, visit jeffreylependorf.com.